 My jaw hit the floor when I read the name at the end of Richard’s text.
 Richard and I had done a stint in McLaughlin Youth Center with Tyrone many years ago.
 I had long ago forgotten his name.
 Now he was a grown man in his forties, just emerging from a 19-year prison sentence.

-Richard and I met in January of 1983, when we were both 15 years old.
-We had both been inducted into Alaska’s Juvenile Corrections system for small-time scurrilous conduct.
+Richard and I met in January of 1983, when we were 15 years old.
+We had both been inducted into Alaska’s Juvenile Corrections system for small-time villainous conduct.
 I admired Richard for his intellect, humor and his independent mind.
-We both carried a robust bravado that belied the fragmented road we were on.
-For if we had each persisted on this road, our lives would have turned out dark and lonely, buried in regret.
+We both carried a robust bravado that concealed a profusion of inner turmoil.
+If we had persisted in our disagreeable ways, our lives would have turned out dark and lonely, buried in regret.

 CTU was a military school that looked like the inside of a prison.
 When you walked into the unit, you saw nothing but a bank of cells.
 The days were filled with exhausting physical exercise, year-round schooling and demanding program activities.
 The staff were ruthless in confronting manipulation and anti-social behavior.
 The pride of many rebels was crushed in that place, where nothing was left to distract the teenager from his self-made mess.
 The counselors were educated and well trained.
 The hope was that, little by little, the light of knowledge and sanity would come in and break up the darkness inside us, which we didn’t understand.

-Richard and I held on to some of our peccadilloes; we weren’t perfect disciples by any means.
-We called the place Closed Torture Unit and shared laughter at the expense of the staff in hushed conversations.
-We broke some rules and kept things light by considering ourselves a little bit too healthy for such a serious environment.
-But on another level, we both knew we were there for a reason.
-We began to see what had been happening to us in our young lives and chose light instead of darkness, though it meant painful probing in the counseling sessions, the shock of self-disclosure — the Herculean effort required to change.
+Richard and I held on to some of our peccadilloes: we called the place Closed Torture Unit and shared laughter at the expense of the staff in hushed conversations.
+We broke minor rules and kept things light by thinking of ourselves as people who were a bit too healthy for such a somber environment.
+But on a deeper level, we both knew we were there for a reason.
+We began to see what had been happening to us in our young lives and chose light instead of darkness, though it meant painful probing in the counseling sessions, the shock of self-disclosure—the Herculean effort required to change.
 We were set on a different road, almost by sheer external force, so intense was this program.
 But to the degree that we chose right over wrong, we began placing our feet on the path to health and freedom, little knowing that the grueling experience at CTU was only the beginning.
 Ahead of us was a lifelong process of adjustment.
 Many years later, I realized that what I was exposed to at CTU was the first murky rays of God’s light of truth shining into my life.

 Richard and I have both fought battles with drug addiction, alcoholism and various flavors of self-destructive compulsivity.
 We both acknowledge God in our lives and see the inherent danger in the self-will that almost destroyed us as youths.
-Even so, the relative freedom we have gained through the wisdom God imparted to us has not prevented us from pining for more — more stability, more health, more fulfillment in life.
+And we pine for more—more stability, more health, more fulfillment in life.

-Sometimes we find appreciation through contrast, when our proportionate blessings are seen against foils — the lives of less fortunate people.
-If only others didn’t have to suffer in order for us to have an understanding of our comparative station.
-But everyone has to choose his own road in life.
+Sometimes we find appreciation through contrast, when our proportionate blessings are seen against foils—the lives of less fortunate people.
+(If only others didn’t have to suffer in order for us to have an understanding of our comparative station.
+And yet, each of us chooses his own path.)
 Tyrone is such a foil.
-When I put my story together with his, I exult in the fact that I avoided the road he ended up on.
-At the same time, I shudder to think about it.
+When I put my story together with his, I feel immensely grateful I was able to avoid the road he ended up on, which I shudder to think about.

 Nineteen years!
-I thought about all the things I had enjoyed over the last 19 years: delicious dinners with family members, invigorating university class lectures, great movies, dates with lovely ladies, heartfelt talks with trusted friends, bicycle rides in the sunshine — the list is almost endless.
+Almost two decades—a very long time indeed.
+I think of the blessings I have enjoyed over the last 19 years: delicious dinners with family members, invigorating university class lectures, great movies, dates with lovely ladies, heartfelt talks with trusted friends, bicycle rides in the sunshine—the list is almost endless.
 I have complained bitterly at times because I thought I was living a “B” life.
 But I am rich!

-Tyrone, on the other hand, had to live in a box of steel and concrete for 228 months — 6,935 days of eating dismal food, watching Jerry Springer and Maury Povitch on television and jockeying for space with violent, angry, hopeless people, many of whom will never breathe free air again.
+Tyrone, on the other hand, had to live in a concrete box for 228 months—6,935 days of eating dismal food, watching Maury Povitch and jockeying for space with violent, angry, hopeless people, many of whom will never breathe free air again.
 I hope he had friends and family members who still loved and cared for him, that he received letters and packages to brighten his days.
 Even if he did, I can’t quite wrap my mind around 19 consecutive birthdays in prison.
 What did he feel when he saw beautiful women on television, or coming to visit other inmates?
 What was it like to see people come and go year after year, listening to stories of life on the outside, while he languished in confinement for such a long time?
 What a strange blend of joy and revulsion he must have experienced when he looked at photographs of family members enjoying Thanksgiving dinners, Christmas gatherings, picnics and frolics at the beach!

-I realized through this event that I could easily have wound up in the shoes of our old comrade from McLaughlin Youth Center.
-I have made quite a few bad choices in my life.
-I went through violent and bewildering experiences as a small child which put me into a posture of defense against the entire world.
-I lived like a hermit for many years in spite of being surrounded by decent people.
+When I read Richard’s text, I realized that I could easily have wound up in the shoes of our old comrade from McLaughlin Youth Center.
+I have made more than my share of poor choices in my life.
+I went through violent and bewildering experiences as a small child which put me into a posture of defense against the entire world, and I lived like a hermit for many years in spite of having decent people around me.
 I had the classic paradigm of the victim, shared by 2.3 million prison inmates all over America.

 Why am I out here while so many are caged like animals?
-Why didn’t I descend into a feral state as so many have?
-The odds were that I would end up living an institutional life.
+Given my history, the odds were that I would end up living an institutional life.
 Society has little choice but to confine those who cannot overcome their base drives and toxic emotions.
-Of course, I had advantages Tyrone may not have had — upbringing, environment, genes, moments of clarity along the way.
-I had no say in any of these.
+Of course, I had advantages Tyrone may not have had—upbringing, environment moments of clarity along the way.
+But I had no say in any of these.
 In the final analysis, God’s grace is the decisive factor that separates the prison inmate from the successful surgeon.
-To put it in a more personal way, Christ the Savior chose me before the creation of the world to become one of God’s own.
-I will thank Him for all eternity.
+To put it in a more personal way, Christ the Savior chose me before the creation of the world to become one of his own.
+I will thank him for all eternity.